juttle/juttle-engine/examples/elastic-newstracker/README.md

-# Elastic Demo: Analyzing Internet News
+# Elasticsearch Adapter Example: Analyzing Internet News

 # Setup

-This demo loads a data set of Internet news snippets from April 2009, collected by Memetracker (see [data source](#data-source)), into ElasticSearch, then uses Juttle with elastic adapter to read this data, search the news, compute aggregations, and visualize in the browser.
-The demo uses docker containers and maps local Juttle programs to be run inside the `outrigger` container.
+This example loads a data set of Internet news snippets from April 2009, collected by Memetracker (see [data source](#data-source)), into ElasticSearch, then uses Juttle with the elasticsearch adapter to read this data, search the news, compute aggregations, and visualize in the browser.

 ## Prerequisites

-This demo assumes you have docker and docker-compose installed.
+These instructions assume you have docker and docker-compose installed.
 You can also use docker-machine to run docker/docker-compose commands remotely from a mac.

 ## Architecture

-This demo uses 3 docker containers:
+This example uses 3 docker containers:
 - elasticsearch, to hold the set of news snippets.
 - logstash, to parse the input file and populate elasticsearch.
 - outrigger, to run juttle programs and view their outputs.